 - 1. SUNY-AUTHORIZED charter schools are required to provide information for VOTING Trustees only. - 2.
-REGENTS, NYCDOE, and BUFFALO BOE-AUTHORIZED charter schools are required to provide
+REGENTS, NYCDOE, and BUFFALO BOE-AUTHORIZED charter schools are required to provide information for all --VOTING and NON-VOTING-- trustees.

 1. 2020-2021 Board Member Information (Enter info for each BOT member)